danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 The most common implementation is to make an API call based on the natural language input from the AI.

+---

+## Key Takeaways

+Here are the key takeaways for creating your own plugin:

+1. [**Import Required Modules:**](make_your_own.md#step-1-import-required-modules) Import the necessary modules for your plugin, including the `Tool` class from `langchain/tools` and any other modules your plugin might need.

+2. [**Define Your Plugin Class:**](make_your_own.md#step-2-define-your-tool-class) Define a class for your plugin that extends the `Tool` class.
+Set the `name` and `description` properties in the constructor.
+If your plugin requires credentials or other variables, set them from the fields parameter or from a method that retrieves them from your process environment.

+3. [**Define Helper Methods:**](make_your_own.md#step-3-define-helper-methods) Define helper methods within your class to handle specific tasks if needed.

+4. [**Implement the `_call` Method:**](make_your_own.md#step-4-implement-the-_call-method) Implement the `_call` method where the main functionality of your plugin is defined.
+This method is called when the language model decides to use your plugin.
+It should take an `input` parameter and return a result.
+If an error occurs, the function should return a string representing an error, rather than throwing an error.

+5. [**Export Your Plugin and Import into handleTools.js:**](make_your_own.md#step-5-export-your-plugin-and-import-into-handletoolsjs) Export your plugin and import it into `handleTools.js`.
+Add your plugin to the `toolConstructors` object in the `loadTools` function.
+If your plugin requires more advanced initialization, add it to the `customConstructors` object.

+6. [**Add Your Plugin to manifest.json:**](make_your_own.md#step-6-add-your-plugin-to-manifestjson) Add your plugin to `manifest.json`.
+Follow the strict format for each of the fields of the "plugin" object.
+If your plugin requires authentication, add those details under `authConfig` as an array.
+The `pluginKey` should match the class `name` of the Tool class you made, and the `authField` prop must match the process.env variable name.

+Remember, the key to creating a custom plugin is to extend the `Tool` class and implement the `_call` method.
+The `_call` method is where you define what your plugin does.
+You can also define helper methods and properties in your class to support the functionality of your plugin.

+**Note: You can find all the files mentioned in this guide in the `.\api\app\langchain\tools` folder.**

+---

 ## Step 1: Import Required Modules

 Start by importing the necessary modules.
 This will include the `Tool` class from `langchain/tools` and any other modules your tool might need.
 For example: